-Five writing intensive courses beyond the courses used to fulfill the English Composition requirement must be completed.
+Four writing intensive courses beyond the courses used to fulfill the English Composition requirement must be completed and at least one of the courses must be from your discipline of study as determined by your major department.
 These courses are listed as "Writing" under "Class Attributes" on the CaneLink course search function.
-Students may also ask instructors of non-writing courses if they would be willing to offer them writing credit.
-Transfer students must complete at least three of the five writing intensive courses at the University of Miami.
+Transfer students must complete at least two of the four writing intensive courses at the University of Miami.